Scalar Cosmological Perturbations from Quantum Entanglement within Lorentzian Quantum Gravity: Classical perturbation theory

 \section{Classical perturbation theory}

 In this appendix, we provide an overview of the perturbation equations for geometry and matter in classical general relativity.
 In order to allow for a simpler comparison with relational GFT results, we mostly use harmonic coordinates $\{x^\mu\}$ which are adapted to the reference field $\{\rf^\mu\}$ via the relation $\rf^\mu = \kappa^\mu x^\mu$ (no summation over $\mu$), where $\kappa^\mu$ are some dimensionful proportionality factors \cite{Gielen:2018fqv}.
 In harmonic coordinates, the reference fields are assumed to satisfy the Klein-Gordon equation at all orders of perturbations.
-This can equivalently be re-written as a condition on the metric,
+This can equivalently be re-written as